RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab05/README.md

-# Lab 4
+# Lab 5

-## Swagger to REST
+## SOAP to REST

-### Contract-first API development with a database interface, implemented using Eclipse Che
+### Contract-first API development wrapping an existing SOAP service, implemented using Eclipse Che

 * Duration: 20 mins
 * Audience: Developers and Architects

 ## Overview

-In the context of defining API's, it's common for a Business Analyst (or Citizen Integrator) to first create an API specification or contract.
-By beginning the process with a clearly defined contract, a Developer can easily take the contract and auto-generate the underlying service to implement that API.
-This *separation of concern*, whereby a Citizen Integrator and Developer can independently collaborate and contribute to create an end-to-end API implementation, is a powerful method for defining API's.
+Another important use case in developing API's is to take an existing legacy SOAP service and wrap it with a new RESTful endpoint.
+This SOAP to REST transformation is implemented in the API service layer (Fuse).
+This lab will walk you through taking an existing SOAP contract (WSDL), converting it to Java POJO's and exposing it using Camel RESTdsl.

 ### Why Red Hat?

 Eclipse Che, our online IDE, provides important functionality for implementing API services.
-In this lab you can see how our API tooling fits together with 3scale, Fuse and OpenShift to create a scalable API.
+In this lab you can see how our Eclipse Che and Fuse can help with SOAP to REST transformation on OpenShift.

 ### Skipping The Lab

 We know sometimes we don't have enough time to go over the labs step by step.
-So here is a [short video](https://youtu.be/-3QGAD3Tt48) where you can see how to implement a contract-first API.
+So here is a [short video](https://youtu.be/xfbyg2ftWgI) where you can see how to implement a SOAP to REST transformation API.

-If you are planning to follow to the next lab or are having trouble with this lab, you can reference the working project [here](https://github.com/RedHatWorkshops/dayinthelife-integration/tree/master/projects/location-service)
+If you are planning to follow to the next lab or are having trouble with this lab, you can reference the working project [here](https://github.com/RedHatWorkshops/dayinthelife-integration/tree/master/projects/location-soap2rest)

 ### Environment